jfbarthelemy/ChemistryLab.jl/docs/src/tutorial.md

-This tutorial progressively introduces the main features of [CementChemistry](@ref) using practical examples.
+This tutorial progressively introduces the main features of [ChemistryLab](@ref) using practical examples.

 ---